Greenhall's dog-faced bat

 Greenhall's dog-faced bat (Cynomops greenhalli) is a South American bat species of the family Molossidae.
-It is found in Colombia, Peru, Ecuador, Venezuela, the Guianas, northeastern Brazil and Trinidad.
+It lives in Colombia, Peru, Ecuador, Venezuela, the Guianas, northeastern Brazil and Trinidad.

-It is an insect-eating bat, 40–97 mm in length.
-Yellowish brown to black above, grey underneath, it is broad-faced with widely separated eyes.
-Its ears are short and rounded; the antitragus is square; its lips are not wrinkled; it has a broad snout.
-Mostly it is found at low elevations.
+This insect-eating bat measures 40–97 mm in length.
+It has yellowish-brown to black coloration on its upper body and a grey underside, with a broad face and widely separated eyes.
+Its ears are short and rounded, the antitragus square, its lips unwrinkled and the snout broad.

+The dog-faced bat lives at low elevations.
 Colonies of 50–77 roost in hollow branches of large trees.
 Males and females stay together throughout the year.
-The species is named after Arthur Greenhall, a scientist who was in charge of the rabies program at the Trinidad Regional Virus Laboratory in Port of Spain, Trinidad.
+It is named after Arthur Greenhall, a scientist who led the rabies program at the Trinidad Regional Virus Laboratory in Port of Spain, Trinidad.